gravinamike/rig/README.md

 the surrounding Graph.
 Generally a Clade is shown as a Portal when it adopts a different Space from the Clade's Parent Thing, in order to clearly indicate that Relationships within that Clade are on different axes.

+## Layers of the application

+* **Atomic models**: These represent basic constructs in the Unigraph.
+They inherit the Objection.js `Model` class, and are based on queries of the database.

+* **Graph models**: These represent larger-scale or composite constructs built up from atomic constructs.

+* **Widget models**: These contain the information necessary to set up widgets.
+Each is based on an atomic or graph model (by which it represents an atomic or graph construct).

+* **Widgets**: These are the visual representation of atomic and graph constructs.
+They are based on widget model.

+* **Viewers**: Viewers are areas of the UI set up to visualize Graphs and other information.
+They usually contain widgets.